Massoudjalali/water-monitoring-pipeline/README.md

-# Global WaterPack EO Processing Pipeline
+# Satellite-Based Surface Water Monitoring

 A Python-based project for automated extraction and analysis of surface water extent from EO satellite imagery using the DLR Global WaterPack product.